 - Financial independence is a huge safety net - reducing stress and lowering the risk of later projects.
 If you still want to run a startup, doing it from a position of infinite personal runway will be a lot less stressful.

-- By separating the means of earning money from the freedom you are pursuing, it enables pursuing goals in that under-served intersection of valuable but not profitable.
+- By separating the means of earning money from the freedom you are pursuing, it enables pursuing goals that are valuable but not profitable.
 Whether that's supporting free software, producing art or home-schooling your children, trying to fit such activities into a profitable enterprise inevitably produces uncomfortable compromises which can be avoided by removing the need to earn money.

 What about inflation?
 Inflation is essentially negative growth, so you can subtract it from the return rate and then keep the rest of the calculations in today-dollars.
 5% seems to be a reasonable estimate of average inflation-adjusted returns on stocks based on recent decades, but see below for better models.